Grand Traverse Mall

 Grand Traverse Mall is an enclosed shopping mall serving Traverse City, Michigan, located in Garfield Township.
-Opened in 1992, the mall features three anchor stores: JCPenney, Target, and Dunham's Sports.
-It is managed by Brookfield Properties, the successor of its original developer General Growth Properties.
+Opened in 1992, the mall features four anchor stores: Dunham's Sports, JCPenney, Ollie's Bargain Outlet, and Target.
+It is owned and managed by Mason Asset Management and Namdar Realty Group.
+The previous owner and manager was Brookfield Properties, and the mall was developed by General Growth Properties.